ClozeLine/Income-Statement-Analyzer/README.md

    - ```pip install customtkinter```: to be able to run the UI

-Next, you will need to create you own API key to request data from FMP'ss servers
+Next, you will need to create you own API key to request data from FMP's servers
 1. Create your account on [FMP's website](https://site.financialmodelingprep.com/)
 2. Navigate to the API details tab on the left *(key icon)* and generate your key
 3. In the code, keplace the ```API_KEY``` variable with your own